abrickhouse/sc-organize/README.md

 **Link to Pitch Video**: <a href="#">link</a>

+## Details

+- home page --> user enters the user type and specific user they want to proceed as

+#### Member Pages

+- memberTasks page --> shows all tasks assigned to this dev/designer
+- memberEditTask --> allows the user to inspect the task and update the date it was finished and the hours that it took to complete

+#### Lead Pages

+- leadTeam page --> shows all members of the team that the lead runs
+- leadUnassignTasks page --> shows all unassigned tasks of the project that the lead is assigned to

+#### Executive Pages

+- execDashboard --> shows all projects

+#### Client Pages

+- Project Details page --> client can see all of the revelant information about the project that the team is building
+- AddTask page --> client can add a task that they want the team to complete (POST)

 ## How to setup and start the containers

 **Important** - you need Docker Desktop installed